Valentine Public School

 The Valentine Public School, at 3rd and Macomb Sts. in Valentine, Nebraska, was built in 1897.
 It has also been known as Centennial Hall.

+History and significance

 It was deemed significant for listing on the National Register of Historic Places, in 1984, as being a relatively rare example of a school used for first grade through high school, originally, and for its Queen Anne style "character combined with Romanesque Revival elements".

 It was listed on the National Register of Historic Places in 1984.

+Present day

 It is now operated as a museum, the Centennial Hall Museum.

 Two other Nebraska schools that combined elementary and high schools and are listed on the National Register are the 1903-built Glenville School and the Steele City School, both in southeastern Nebraska.